-- 3.1 A Casualty is a person killed or injured in a reported accident on a public road.
+- 3.1 A Casualty is a person killed or injured in a reported collision on a public road.
 Casualties are sub-divided into killed, seriously injured and slightly injured.
+The graphs below outline the road casualty and collision data for the years 2010 to 2019 compared against the government targets (where applicable). - 3.2 Whilst the Reported Road Casualties GB 2019 has yet to be published, in the year ending June 2019, there were 1,870 reported road fatalities, a 4% increase from 1,794 in the previous year.
+This increase is not statistically significant and it is likely that the change is a result of natural variation.

+There were 27,820 killed or seriously injured casualties (KSIs) in reported road traffic accidents reported to the police, for the same period.
+This compares to 26,724 in the year ending June 2018.

+The total number of casualties decreased by 5% to 157,630.

+It has long been known that non-fatal (and particularly slight) casualties are underreported to the police and therefore this figure is likely to be an underestimate of the total.

+The introduction of online self-reporting by the Metropolitan Police Service at the end of 2016 and a few other forces in 2018, is likely to have led to an increase in the number of non-fatal (and particularly slight) casualties reported in these forces and therefore impact the total for Great Britain.

-The graphs below outline the road casualty and collision data for the years 1998 to 2017 compared against the government targets (where applicable). - 3.2 Nationally car occupants continue to account for the largest proportion of casualties of all severities.
-A total of 787 car occupants were killed in 2017, down 4% (or 29 fatalities) from 816 in 2016.
-Overall car occupant casualties decreased by 8% to 100,082 in 2017 compared to 2016, and was the lowest on record. - 3.3 In 2017, nationally there were 144,369 slightly injured casualties in reported road traffic accidents, this figure is as reported to the police and is not comparable to earlier years due to changes in severity reporting. - 3.4 Approximately half of English police forces adopted the CRASH (Collision Recording and Sharing) system for recording reported road traffic collisions at the end of 2015 or the first part of 2016, Devon and Cornwall Police switched in December 2015.
+3.3 Approximately half of English police forces adopted the CRASH (Collision Recording and Sharing) system for recording reported road traffic collisions at the end of 2015 or the first part of 2016, Devon and Cornwall Police switched in December 2015.